Symphony No. 40 (Haydn): Music

+The work is in four movements:

 Douglas Townsend found the development section of the first movement to be particularly interesting, as he found the string writing to foreshadow Haydn's later symphonies, and he considered the movement "restless" which looks forward to Haydn's Sturm und Drang era.

 The second movement is written in divertimento style, and Townsend considered it pleasant but lacking intellectual substance.

 The third movement contains melodic and rhythmic variety lacking in the previous movement.

 The last movement is a fugue, as with the contemporary Symphony No. 13 and the later Symphony No. 70.
 The fugue is on two subjects.